 Out of all the cities we’ve visited on our latest Portugal itinerary, Lagos really stood out.
 This historic town in the Western Algarve region has a bustling historic heart that is surrounded by loads of natural beauty.
-If you’re looking for a picturesque seaside city that offers plenty of opportunities for day trips, then this is where you’ll want to spend your holiday.
+If you’re looking for a picturesque seaside city that offers plenty of opportunities for day trips, then this is where to stay in Algarve for a memorable vacation.
 Here’s our guide on the best things to do in Lagos, Portugal.

 Lagos (Portugal) tourist map